-While spring means longer days and warmer, sunnier weather in places like Joplin, Mo., it also signals the start of tornado season, which traditionally runs from March through early July.
+While spring means longer days and warmer, sunnier weather in places like Joplin, Missouri, it also signals the start of tornado season, which runs from March through early July.
 On Monday, Joplin Schools won the 2014 Excellence Award from Tyler Technologies in recognition of the innovative way the district used the Versatrans routing and planning solution after a devastating tornado in May 2011.

 Dave Pettit, Joplin’s director of transportation, accepted the award from Ted Thien, Tyler's senior vice president and general manager for Versatrans, during the company’s three-day users conference, 2014 Connect, in San Antonio, Texas.
 Mayor Julian Castro welcomed some 3,000 attendees Monday morning to the Henry B. Gonzalez Convention Center Monday to learn more about Tyler’s latest technology and how it might benefit their operation, whether at a school district, bus company, police department or court system.